Ed-Zh/Basketball-Analytics/README.md

 Too often, when training for better performance, beginners put too much emphasis on the drills: "I should complete 80 behind-the-back dribbles, 100 free throws, 50 three-pointers, etc." Focusing on the drills usually means very little attention paid to their body mechanics during the moves.
-Should I activate my glute first or quad first?
+How much should I bend my knees?
+Should I contract my glute first or quad first?